CESARDELATORRE/MLNET-Posts/Posts/001-Running-MLNET-Models-in-ASPNETCore/Running-MLNET-Models-in-ASPNETCore.md

 Meaning an object pool of `PredictionEngine` objects using generics so you can provide your particular `SampleObservation` and `SamplePrediction` data classes.

-The object pool usage is pretty straightforward in the PRedict() method:
+The object pool usage is pretty straightforward in the Predict() method:

 ```cs
 public TPrediction Predict(TData dataSample)